How High Should a Microwave Be Above the Stove?

 Mounting Over-the-Range

 Built-in ventilation systems filter and vent exhaust from the cooktop in over-the-range microwaves.
-These types provide the option of venting to the outside of the house through a duct or directly into the kitchen.
+These types allow venting outside the house through a duct or directly into the kitchen.
 The required clearance between these devices and the stove varies depending on who you ask.

 Most local building regulations require a 30-inch distance between the top of a range and any flammable surface.
 Still, the International Residential Code requires that over-the-range microwaves, intended to withstand less clearance, be installed according to the manufacturer’s recommendations.

 Some manufacturers permit smaller clearances.
-Microwaves from General Electric, for example, must be positioned with a minimum of 66 inches from the floor and the top of the microwave, resulting in a clearance of between 13 and 16 inches between the microwave and the cooktop.
+General Electric microwaves, for example, must be positioned at least 66 inches from the floor and the top of the microwave, resulting in a clearance of between 13 and 16 inches between the microwave and the cooktop.
 Due to tight clearances, large pots may be challenging to use on the stove.

 Limits on Range Output